ztyyLV/web-twain-docs/indepth/features/initialize.md

 Initializing `DWT` takes a few simple steps, as you have seen in the ["Getting Started"]({{site.getstarted}}helloworld.html)chapter.
 The following guide will dive deeper into how `DWT` is intialized once the page loads.

-## Usage Modes
+## Usage Editions

 Before we dive into the details of initialization, let's take a look at the two modes in which `DWT` can operate:

-### Service Mode
+### Desktop Service Edition

-#### What is Service Mode
+#### What is Desktop Service Edition

-Service mode means `DWT` operates through the [Dynamsoft Service]({{site.indpeth}}deployment/Service.html) which is a quiet, background system service that handles the communication between connected devices and the browser client as well as imaging processing, encoding, decoding, etc.
+Desktop Service Edition means `DWT` operates through the [Dynamsoft Service]({{site.indpeth}}deployment/Service.html) which is a quiet, background system service that handles the communication between connected devices and the browser client as well as imaging processing, encoding, decoding, etc.

 When using `DWT` on [desktop]({{site.getstarted}}platform.html#browsers-on-desktop-devices), the user by default will be using service mode (recommended).
 That means, the installation of the Dynamsoft Service is mandatory.